 The credits earned through The Apprentice School will be applicable to AAS Maritime Technology degree awarded by The Apprentice School provided a grade of 'C' or higher is earned.
 At the end of each course, students may elect to not have courses reflected on their transcripts.
-The transferability of credits earned at The Apprentice School to other postsecondary institutions is determined by the institution to which the student transfers.
+Students who wish to decline their final course grade must do so within two business days by contacting Manager, Academics.
+The transferability of credits earned at The Apprentice School to other post-secondary institutions is determined by the institution to which the student transfers.